huawei-noah/SMARTS/ultra/docs/getting_started.md

   ```
   > This will produce another experiment directory under `logs/` containing the results of the evaluation.

   The `--models-to-evaluate` flag will provide you the functionality to evaluate agent(s) at specific checkpoint(s).
 The `--models-to-evaluate` flag takes a list of arguments in this format: <agent_id>/<model>.
-For example, if we want to evaluate an agent with id="000" at checkpoints 0, 33, 87, 120 (these values represent the steps at which the checkpoint was saved) we can run the following command:
+For example, if we want to evaluate an agent with id="000" at checkpoints 0, 33, 87, 120 (these values represent the episodes at which the checkpoint was saved) we can run the following command:
   ```sh
   $ python ultra/evaluate.py --task 1 --level easy --agents 000 --experiment-dir logs/<timestamed_experiment_name>/ --episodes 5 --models-to-evaluate 000/0 000/33 000/87 000/120
   ```